Neutering

 Speying also eliminates the risk of pyometra which is a serious infection of the uterus which is life threatening if not treated promptly.
 Speying also stops false pregnancies, unwanted pregnancies and the mess and disruption of seasons.

-The disadvantage of speying is that your dog may have a tendency to gain more weight but this can be controlled by careful feeding and exercise.
+One of the disadvantages of speying is that your dog may have a tendency to gain more weight but this can be controlled by careful feeding and exercise.
 Occasionally some speyed dogs can develop urinary incontinence where they leak a little urine on their beds.
 If this happens it can be easily managed by medication.

 Male cats

 Tom cats can be castrated from 4 months of age.
 Cats that are not castrated have a larger territory so will roam further distances and this is associated with higher risk of them being involved in road traffic accidents.
-It is also associated with them having more cat fights which often lead to injuries particularly abscesses.
+It is also associated with them having more cat fights which often lead to injuries, particularly abscesses.
 Castrating reduces this roaming behaviour.

 Female cats